 ii) My team need time to talk, seek input and share.
 It is easier now than ever to stay connected and Skype + Go-To-Meeting are my best friends for staying in touch.

 iii) I spend more quality time with my family than I ever did.
-The pressures are still the same, it is just that I have learned with experience, feedback and practice to manage myself and my time differently.
+The pressures are still the same, it is just that I have learned with experience, feedback and practice to manage myself and my time differently. - Attitude is everything

-• Everyone needs help – It was scary to be found wanting a few years ago and I realised that it didn’t matter how ‘senior’ I had become, I needed some coaching and advice.
+As a business traveller in these ultra connected times I know I can find space, do what I need and get to the important things.
+This helps me define my purpose, eliminate distractions and engage my positive productivity mind-set. - Everyone needs help – It was scary to be found wanting a few years ago and I realised that it didn’t matter how ‘senior’ I had become, I needed some coaching and advice.
 I wholeheartedly entered into it.
 This approach helped me balance socially & emotionally, commercially & operationally.
 Not necessarily in that order!
 I couldn’t recommend it more to Leaders and Managers at any level.
 It has made a profound difference to me.
 Never be too proud to ask for feedback or help – you never know what benefits it can bring, particularly in terms of personal productivity and, perhaps, the positive knock-on effect to the productivity of your team.

 How can this 5-point productivity plan help you?
 I’d like to hear your thoughts and productivity war stories.
 We all have them!